On the quantitative variation of congruence ideals and integral periods of modular forms: Abstract

 \section{Abstract}

 We prove the conjecture of Pollack and Weston on the quantitative analysis of the level lowering congruence \`{a} la Ribet for modular forms of higher weight.
-It was formulated and studied in the context of the integral Jacquet-Langlands correspondence and anticyclotomic Iwasawa theory for modular forms of weight two and square-free level for the first time.
-We use a completely different method based on the $R=\mathbb{T}$ theorem proved by Diamond-Flach-Guo and Dimitrov and an explicit comparison of adjoint $L$-values.
-As applications, we discuss the comparison of various integral canonical periods, the $\mu$-part of the anticyclotomic main conjecture for modular forms, and the primitivity of Kato's Euler systems.
+It was formulated and studied in the context of the integral Jacquet--Langlands correspondence and anticyclotomic Iwasawa theory for modular forms of weight two and square-free level for the first time.
+We use a completely different method based on the $R=\mathbb{T}$ theorem established by Diamond--Flach--Guo and Dimitrov and an explicit comparison of adjoint $L$-values.
+We briefly discuss arithmetic applications of our main result at the end.